 10 Uses for Thai Green Curry Paste

-Thai Green Curry Paste is loaded with intense flavor and can be used for various different recipes.
-Here are some of our favorite ways to use this curry paste recipe!
+Thai Green Curry Paste is so versatile!
+Here are some of our favorite uses:

 - Soups and Stews - Thai curry paste can be used in a variety of soups and stews.
-Try it in a play on Tom Yum or stir some into your instant ramen!
+Try it stirred into instant ramen!
 We even add some to chicken noodle soup for some Southeast Asian flare!

 - Marinades - Curry paste can make for great seasoning for proteins!
-Mix curry paste with a little oil and rub it on tofu, seafood, chicken or other proteins.
-Allow the proteins to marinade, refrigerated, for 1 - 2 hours, or overnight.
+Mix curry paste with a little oil and rub it on tofu, seafood, or other proteins.
+Marinade, refrigerated, for 1 - 2 hours, or overnight.

-- Vegetable Dips - Swirl some green curry paste into strained yogurt (vegan yogurts work, too!) for a unique addition to your crudités board!
+- Vegetable Dips - Swirl some green curry paste into hummus or yogurt (vegan yogurts work, too!) for a unique snack!

 - Fish - Green curry paste pairs beautifully with mild white fish!
-Try brushing some curry paste on your fillets before grilling or adding a little curry paste to the parchment when steaming en papillote!
+Try brushing some curry paste on your fillets before grilling!

-- Clams & Mussels - Add Thai curry paste to your steaming liquid for clams and mussels.
-The fresh, herbaceous flavor is delicious with shellfish!
+- Shellfish - Add Thai curry paste to your steaming liquid for clams and mussels.
+The fresh, herbaceous flavor pairs beautifully!

 - Meatballs - Add curry paste directly into your meatball recipe!
 This Thai Green Curry Paste works especially well with chicken meatballs!

-- Bean & Lentil Burgers - Curry paste is the perfect way to spice up your vegetarian burgers!
+- Veggie Burgers - Curry paste is the perfect way to spice up your vegetarian burgers!
 Mix some curry paste directly into your bean, chickpea or lentil burgers for some delicious Thai flavor!

 - Dumplings - Use homemade curry paste to season all of your favorite dumpling fillings!
 This is our favorite way to eat curry!
-We have added this Thai Green Curry Paste to chicken gyoza, vegan sweet potato bao buns and shrimp shumai!
-The possibilities are endless!
+We have added this Thai Green Curry Paste to chicken gyoza, sweet potato bao buns and shumai!